HulyaMartli/HulyaMartli/README.md

 The best quote explains why I want to be a top-shelf Front-end Developer:

 > ***"Front-end Developer is someone that likes being in the intersection of art and logic.
-So, if you like programming but also like the artistic side of design and working with customers, being a front-end engineer is the perfect job for you."*** <br> -Codecademy
+So, if you like programming but also like the artistic side of design and working with customers, being a front-end engineer is the perfect role for you."*** <br> -Codecademy

 ## :space_invader: Tech Stack
 <a href="https://dev.w3.org/html5/spec-LC/"><img height="50" alt="HTML5"  src="https://user-images.githubusercontent.com/66822245/209410789-2e3d60d2-35d8-439a-9139-4345b0239f28.png"></a> <a href="https://www.css3.com/"><img height="50" alt="CSS3" src="https://user-images.githubusercontent.com/66822245/209416713-aa474734-d6cc-48f1-961c-3c3b792ca9a3.png"></a> <a href="https://git-scm.com/"><img height="50" alt="Git" src="https://user-images.githubusercontent.com/66822245/210183598-3371cb3b-01a9-4eb0-b23e-1ad732e8cdea.png"></a> <a href="https://getbootstrap.com/"><img height="50" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bootstrap/bootstrap-original.svg" /></a>